 But coffee can be as much about café culture as it is about beans.
 A good coffee house is part community center, part extended office, part mental day spa and part art gallery.
 It’s a great way to learn about someplace new.
 And in downtown Anchorage, café culture is thriving.

 Kaladi Brothers Café at the Performing Arts Center (621 W. Sixth Ave.) in downtown is a bustling space and a convenient spot to grab a cup of stamina while in the midst of souvenir shopping or if you’re on the way to see a show.
-Across the street is SteamDot Coffee at Williwaw, which offers an expansive and relatively serene seating area perfect for reading, catching up on emails or writing out postcards.
-Lepi de Paris (423 G St.) offers a variety of pastries and a side of je ne sais quoi with their French roast.
+Another cozy spot is Moose A’La Mode (360 K St.), featuring Homer’s K Bay organic coffee served alongside some of the most delicious cupcakes in town with inventive flavors like s’mores and blueberry lemonade.
+Another spot that specializes in sweet treats and brew is Gelatte (500 W. Sixth Ave) where, as the name suggests, you can warm up with a specialty drink or cool down with house-made ice cream.
+Or you can thread both needles and order an affogato, if you want a grown-up sip that pleases your inner child.
 Another local favorite is Dark Horse Coffee (646 F St.), a cozy, slightly out-of-the-way spot with a reputation for great coffee drinks (which they source from Heritage Coffee in Juneau) and avocado toast.
-A local favorite, Dipper Donuts, is open Monday-Saturday.
 Bonus points for their inviting little porch, where you can sit and sip on sunny days.

 If you require a hearty meal alongside your Americano, Kaladi Brothers coffee is served up at the friendly Snow City Café (1034 W. Fourth Ave.).
 A favorite with locals, this funky, vibrant spot features rotating local art, an impressive variety of eggs Benedict and expertly crafted espresso drinks.
 I’m particularly partial to their use of tall, sleeved pint glasses to serve large-sized lattes and mochas.
 Hot drinks taste better served this way.
 I don’t know why.

-For a coffee house experience with an edgy, more urban vibe, check out the Red Chair Café (337 E. Fourth Ave,). with its industrial chic aesthetic and bold graffiti artwork.
-While the atmosphere is contemporary, its menu is reassuringly comforting.
-It might be the only place in town to feature authentic scrapple.
+For a unique coffee house experience with bohemian vibe, check out Uncle Leroy’s Coffee, a local business that began its roasting in a 1968 bus.
+The origin story is scrappy but it’s known for serving beautifully refined drinks in a fun, hip atmosphere (701 W 36th Ave #18 in Midtown).
 Or hit up AK Alchemist (103 E. Fourth Ave.), which describes itself as the perfect mix of “Alaskan culture, urban city swank, and steam punk artistry” all wrapped up into one coffee house.